sqlsunday/comment-on/README.md

 # Upvote my feedback item

 I've also created a [feedback item](https://feedback.azure.com/d365community/idea/4efda13c-1a63-f011-95f2-7c1e52f147b5).
-Please help me out with your upvote to get this feature into a future version of SQL Server:
+Please help me out with your upvote to get this feature into a future version of SQL Server.